 At the hotel

-Hammam, treatment room for massage, aromatherapy and reflexology, library, limited WiFi.
-IPod docks and DVD players are available on request.
+Hammam, treatment room for massage, aromatherapy and reflexology, library, free WiFi in all areas. iPod docks and DVD players are available on request.

 Our favourite rooms